Seattle Public Schools

 You may also be interested in

-Seattle Public Schools adjusts staff assignments based on the number of students enrolled in schools.
-On Oct.
-12 we added an FAQ.
+Every year, Seattle Public Schools adjusts staff assignments based on the number of students enrolled in schools.